-In addition to the general applications, Texas Woman's University graduates who qualify (see criteria below) may apply for an Alumni Advantage for assured admission into the MOT program.
+In addition to the general applications, Texas Woman's University graduates who qualify (see criteria below) may apply for an Alumni Advantage into the MOT program.
 Five majors at Texas Woman’s University offer degree plans in preparation for occupational therapy.
 Undergraduates who want to prepare for application to the Master of Occupational Therapy and qualify for the Alumni Advantage program select a major in child development, family studies, kinesiology, psychology, or health studies.
 Please refer to these programs for specific course and major information.
 TWU undergraduate core requirements, the required courses in the major, and the prerequisite and required courses for the Master of Occupational Therapy Alumni Advantage are included in these degree plans.
 All undergraduate advising is conducted within the major department.

 Students may transfer coursework from an accredited institution.
 The university and the major departments of child development, family studies, kinesiology, psychology, or health studies determine which courses may be applied to the undergraduate degree.
 The applicant must have a minimum of 30 hours completed at Texas Woman's University at time of application to the MOT program.

 Alumni Advantage Admission Requirements

-- Texas Woman’s University bachelor degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies, completed at time of enrollment.
+- Texas Woman’s University baccalaureate degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies, completed at time of enrollment.

 - Overall grade point average of 3.7 calculated at the time of application on last 60 semester credit hours before completion of the Texas Woman’s University baccalaureate degree, and maintenance of a 3.7 GPA or higher through completion of baccalaureate degree.

 - Report from the Graduate Record Examinations (GRE) taken within 5 years of application date.